tarwn/lessthandot-hugo/blogs/content/posts/2013-03-20-creating-a-sql-server-unique.md

   - Microsoft SQL Server Admin

 ---
-In yesterday&#8217;s post [Unique index difference between Oracle and SQL Server][1] , I showed you that SQL Server only allows one NULL value in an unique index while Oracle allows multiple NULL values.
+In yesterday's post [Unique index difference between Oracle and SQL Server][1] , I showed you that SQL Server only allows one NULL value in an unique index while Oracle allows multiple NULL values.
 Today we are going to look how we can allow multiple NULL values as well in a SQL Server unique index.
 I am going to show you two techniques.
 The first technique is known as a nullbuster, this was first demonstrated I believe by former SQl Server MVP Steve Kass.
 Basically you use a computed column to allow for multiple NULLs.
 Here is an example

 sql
 CREATE TABLE TestUnique (